iarsystems/cmake-tutorial/README.md

-# Tutorial <br>Building and testing with the IAR Systems tools in CMake
+# Tutorial <br>Building and testing with the IAR tools in CMake

 [CMake][url-cm-home] is an open-source, cross-platform family of tools maintained and supported by [Kitware][url-cm-kitware].
 CMake is used to control the software compilation process through simple configuration files to generate native build scripts for a chosen build system (e.g. ninja, make, etc.).
 For full documentation visit the [CMake Documentation Page][url-cm-docs].